-Gary's been leaving big spike marks ever since graduating Regis College and earning his law degree at the University of Colorado in 1966.
-He served 10 years as veep and trust officer for First National Bank of Denver then two years as vice-president of Integrated Resources Corp, until 1978 when he settled into being a legal beagle and eagle seeker.
+He’s been leaving big spike marks ever since.
+After graduating Regis and earning his law degree at the University of Colorado in 1966, he spent a dozen years in the corporate world while becoming a legal beagle and eagle seeker.

-He's indefatigably entangled, impressively as player, more impressively as an administrator.
-He's been a Denver CC member since 1973, three-time club champ and 1993 president; several-time stroke and match play champ at Northglenn Golf Club, Lakewood Country Club, Bear Creek Golf Club, and Denver Country Club; Charlie Coe Invitational winner with John Olive; Frontier Airlines Amateur Championship; 10 state team championships with assorted partners, forgetting countless other events.
+He has been a Denver CC member since 1973, three-time club champ and 1993 president; several-time stroke and match play champ at Northglenn GC, Lakewood CC, Bear Creek GC and Denver CC; Charlie Coe Invitational winner with John Olive; Frontier Airlines Amateur Championship; 10 CGA team championships with assorted partners (including consecutive Parent-Child victories with son Matt), forgetting countless other events.

-Potter has been on the Colorado Golf Association's Board of Governors since 1973 (Governor Emeritus since 1988); board member and legal counsel of the Trans-Mississippi Golf Association since 1979 and tournament director 1980, 2001 and 2010; board member since 1974 (president 1977 and 1988) of the Pacific Coast Golf Association; served as legal counsel for the Colorado Section PGA 1985-1992 and elected honorary member 1993; served 18 years on three different USGA committees in Colorado and Arizona and has been a board member of the Colorado Golf Hall of Fame since 1998, serving as president in 2006-2007.
+Even more accomplished as an administrator than as a player, Potter has been on the Colorado Golf Association’s Board of Governors since 1973 (Governor Emeritus since 1988); board member and legal counsel of the Trans-Mississippi Golf Association since 1979 and tournament director in 1980, 2001 and 2010; board member since 1974 (president 1977 and 1988) of the Pacific Coast Golf Association; served as legal counsel for the Colorado Section PGA 1985-1992 and elected honorary member 1993; served 18 years on three different USGA committees in Colorado and Arizona and has been a board member of the Colorado Golf Hall of Fame since 1998, serving as president in 2006-2007.

-Give up?
-Gary never has.
-He's worked tirelessly for juniors, bringing the CGA into the Pacific Coast Association; initiated junior golf all-state teams; pushed for participation in Junior Americas Cup matches; worked to create a liaison between the CGA and clubs; chaired Course Rating Committees and helped implement USGA slope rating procedures.
+He has worked tirelessly for juniors, initiating junior golf all-state teams and pushing for participation in Junior Americas Cup matches.
+He worked to create a liaison between the CGA and clubs; brought the CGA into the Pacific Coast Association; chaired Course Rating Committees and helped implement USGA slope rating procedures.